Garmin Edge 540 vs. Edge 840 (Solar): Which One to Buy?

 Me holding the Garmin Edge 540 Solar and 840 showing their front side.

 The main difference between Garmin Edge 540 and 840 is that the 840 (Solar) has a touchscreen display and buttons, while Edge 540 (Solar) is only button-based.
-840 (Solar) has larger storage.
-And finally, the 840 (Solar) is also more expensive than the 540 (Solar).
+The 840 (Solar) has larger storage and is also more expensive than the 540 (Solar).

 Edge 540 vs. Edge 840: The Basics

-Here is the summary of the main features and differences between Garmin Edge 540 vs. Edge 840 (Solar).
+Here is the summary of the main features and differences between Garmin Edge 540, Edge 840, and Edge 1040 (Solar).

 Dimensions57×85×20 mm